nemonik/Intellect/README.rst

 * To install via `pypm <http://code.activestate.com/pypm/>`_ use ``pypm install intellect``
 * Or download the latest source from `Master <http://github.com/nemonik/Intellect/archives/master>`_ or the most recent tagged release `Tagged Releases <https://github.com/nemonik/Intellect/tags>`_, unpack, and run ``python setup.py install``

-4. Dependencies
+5. Dependencies
 ---------------

 * ANTLR3 Python Runtime 3.1.3 (Will contrain you to Python 2.x.)
 * Python itself, if you don't already have it.
 I've tested the code on Python 2.7.1 and 2.7.2., but will likely work on any and all Python 2.x versions.
+Python 3 at prestent is not supported, because ANTLR3 appears not to support Python 3.

-5. Source Code Contributions
+6. Source Code Contributions
 ----------------------------

 The source code is available under the BSD 4-clause license.
 If you have ideas,